Winsu/Espresso-II-partial-implementation-/README.md

 # Espresso-II-partial-implementation
 Espressso-II algorithm to simplificate Boolean Functions.

-The type to work with Espresso-II are done, but just a few functions are working.
+The types to work with Espresso-II are done, but just some functions are working.

 -Merge with Identity.
 -Merge with Containment.